 How to Extract Flavor From Candy for Macaron Filling

 The process for extracting the flavors from the cinnamon heart candy can be applied to a variety of different candies.
 To extract flavor from candies for your macaron filling, just use the same method of melting the candy in the hot cream and then pouring it over the chopped chocolate.
-You can use the same amount of cream as in this recipe but please note that I’ve tested the amount used here and it takes into account the amount that will evaporate during the melting stage.
+You can use the same amount of cream as in this recipe but please note that I've tested the amount used here and it takes into account the amount that will evaporate during the melting stage.
+Take a look at this Basic White Chocolate Macaron Filling recipe for another method to effectively incorporate small amounts of hot cream into white chocolate.

 Candies that are easier or more difficult to melt will require a different amount of cream.
 The texture of the candy will also change the consistency in the finished filling so it's important to test out your creation before committing to a large batch.
 Lastly, I sprinkled the crushed cinnamon heart candy onto the filling during the assembly because it further adds to the flavor.
 Remember that the candy you're using is already a finished product and not an extract so to get the flavors to pop and be more true to taste, it will help to add small pieces of it back into the finished macaron.